Deya' Leonard Dresner

 Deya’ gained this perspective from years of experience managing key elements of international programs focused on educational opportunities for under-privileged Palestinian youth.
-She served as Director of Donor Relations for AMIDEAST and as the Director of Development and Student Relations for The Hope Fund.
-Through this grassroots experience, Deya’ knows what works and what doesn’t.
+Through her grassroots experience, Deya’ knows what works and what doesn’t.
 She brought this perspective and vision to the creation and mission of LE•O.

 Her strong relationship, program and teambuilding skills include internship programs, mentoring partners for students, graduate school and job placement support, and most recently Friends of LE•O support groups in the students’ countries of residence.
 Deya’ has worked closely with over 30 colleges and universities to create sustainable programs to insure a student’s success in future leadership roles and fulfill their true potential.